LisaHackett97/help-my-plants/README.md

 - Full ability for Admin to update dates/times on orders (Functionality for this has been started on the site but not finished due to time constraint)
 - Ability for user to select an available date/time slot from site owner provided calendar
 - Ability for user to book each service for multiple people. ie using a quantity type input field.
+- Ability for Admin to update articles directly on the front end